prof-rossetti/flask-firebase-template-2022/README.md

 If there was an issue and you don't see anything, no worries - you can click the web icon to "Add Firebase to your web app".
 Give the app a name and register it (hosting not necessary).

 You should now be able to visit [Google Analytics](https://analytics.google.com/) and find the web property you created.
 From Google Analytics, visit the web property's admin settings, specifically the "Data Streams" tab, and click on the stream created by Firebase.
-Note its "Measurement Id" (e.g. "G-XXXXXXXXXX").
-Use this value for the `GA_TRACKER_ID` environment variable (see "Environment Variables" section below).
-Also enable "enhanced measurement".
+Click to enable "enhanced measurement".Note the "Measurement Id" (e.g. "G-XXXXXXXXXX"), and use this value for the `GA_TRACKER_ID` environment variable (see "Environment Variables" section below).

 ### Firestore Database Setup